A year-round Montessori Program

 Aftercare Work Time

-Outside, Gross Motor Activities; optional extra-curricular activities with Yoga Sprout, Tumble Bus and Happy Feet
+Outside, Gross Motor Activities; optional extra-curricular activities with Yoga Sprout, Tumble Bus, Soccer Shots and Funky Divas and Dudes

 Free Time with afternoon works and group projects (Art, Cooking, Yoga, PMD Game, Music, etc)